ArnaudPain/Citrix-Azure/README.md

 # Citrix-Azure
-Provide Azure Template to help with Azure Deploymeny
+Provide Azure Template to help with Azure Deployment